shoutem/shoutem.github.io/_posts/1-1-1-Introduction.md

 This tutorial shows how to write custom **Shoutem extensions** on Shoutem platform.
 It introduces the most important concepts.
 After completing it, you will have a running **mobile app** that uses the created **custom extension** with components from [Shoutem UI Toolkit]({{ site.baseurl }}/docs/ui-toolkit/introduction) and retrieves content from the [Shoutem Cloud]({{ site.baseurl }}/docs/cloud/introduction).
 Final result of extension is [open sourced](https://github.com/shoutem/extension-examples/tree/master/restaurants-getting-started).

-Here's a preview how completed app will look like.
+Here's the preview how completed app will look like.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/extension-preview.jpg'/>